mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 ### Cross Cluster Replication
 (how is this done? insert here)

-## Uploading the Data
-Now that the environment is configured, they are confirmed to be healthy, and everything is saved to a snapshot, lets create an index and index template before we upload the data!
 ### Define an index that satisfies a given set of requirements
 Insert explanation here
 ```json